 Arches in construction have been used since prehistoric times.
 Traditionally arches are built with stone, clay bricks and timber.
 In bamboo architecture, bamboo is bent and joined together using a range of carpentry techniques to achieve a desired curved form.

 Arches enable the creation of expansive spans whilst supporting greater loads compared to post and beam structural systems.
 They are stabilized by the force of gravity acting on their weight to hold them in compression making them self-supporting.

 In bamboo design there are two ways in which the arch is utilized;

-1) different parameters of arches are combined to create and add to a design aesthetic and 2) the design of a bamboo building is centered around the concept of the arch, and the structure’s integrity relies on it.
+- The design of a bamboo building is centered around the concept of the arch, and the structure's integrity relies on it.

 In this article, we share 3 structural arching systems used in bamboo buildings:

 Parabolic arch structures have developed out of the concept of a parabolic curve.
 A parabolic arch is created when a uniformly applied load from above results in internal compression.
 This creates a parabolic arch.